howarc/lol_match_analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>

-The histogram displays the distribution of win rates for teams playing on the Blue side.
-The frequency of win rates peaks around 50%, but there is a noticeable increase in frequencies within the 55-65% win rate range, especially when compared against Red side's distribution.
-This pattern suggests that starting on the Blue side may offer a slight advantage.
+The histogram displays the distribution of win rates for teams playing on the blue side.
+The frequency of win rates peaks around 50%, but there is a noticeable increase in frequencies within the 55-65% win rate range, especially when compared against red side's distribution.
+This pattern suggests that starting on the blue side may offer a slight advantage.

 ### Bivariate Analysis
 <iframe